 Flying through the east coast of Oahu

-Once the rough weather subsided after we passed Diamond Head, the pilot secured a nice and safe flying zone just off the coastline of East Oahu with some lovely vistas coming into view.
+Once the rough weather subsided after we passed Diamond Head, the pilot secured a nice and safe flying zone just off the coastline of East with Kailua town, Lanikai Beach , Waimanalo and Oahu’s North Shore with some lovely vistas coming into view.
 I was more relaxed at this point spotted some spectacular scenery all around us.
 Flying along the coastline were small communities, harbors and islands with white capped surf rushing towards the sandy beaches.
 Closer to the shoreline were these beautiful shallow coral rings (photos below) dotting the entire coastline and creating these unusual and colorful formations in the water.
 Many of the towns were located closer to the water, leaving the mountain areas still untouched and in their natural state.

 Expansive white sandy beaches on Oahu’s east coast

 Gorgeous shallow coral reefs from above

 Oahu’s green mountains and valleys

 Around the coastal ranges of Oahu’s eastern side, the scenery becomes even more spectacular.
 The clouds all around the island were creating this dramatic light up on the mountains and spotlighting some magnificent images of the ridged cliffs in the Ko’olau Range.
 Even though it was getting cloudy up ahead, the beautiful light created dappled highlights throughout the Pali (coastal mountains).
 I couldn’t stop taking pictures with all this stunning imagery continuing while we flew along the coastline.
 It seemed like the views just kept getting more impressive as we pass through the eastern side of the island and up to the northern part of Oahu where everything is lush and green.
 I don’t think you could have asked for a better day for flying and taking pictures of this awesome landscape, although I’m sure this weather and dramatic views happen every day on the island.